How to Improve B2B Sales Methodology & Build ‘Value Equity’ with Customers 🍋

 To solve this, companies may want to refine their staffing approach to provide an ‘at-a-glance’ picture of the availability and skill sets of presales staff.
 It may also want to simplify its bid review and approval process and institute deal mechanisms that allow key account managers to provide suggestions and pricing recommendations to the presales team immediately following a bid submission.

-This new approach can help companies staff 15 percent more deals with presales resources and anticipate 30 percent more “must-win” deals (for the same number of total presales resources).
+This new approach can help companies staff 15% more deals with presales resources and anticipate 30% more “must-win” deals (for the same number of total presales resources).

 Closing Deals in B2B Sales Methodology

 The key to closing deals relies on the presales’ ability to convince the client.
 That the company’s solution is the ideal one for them.
 This method is not about creating a “snake oil” pitch.
 Rather, devoting some time to fully understand the client’s (met and unmet) needs.
 Then focusing on the factors of the solution that can solve them.